adam2am/language-tools-with-civet/0typescript-civet-attempt/core-findings.md

 *   The dedicated `civet-chain.test.ts` confirms mapping behavior without affecting existing workflows.

 ## Read-only milestones bellow after being written (freshest=up, historically=down):
+[9]
+Looking at civet-diagnostics.spec.ts, the key part is how DocumentManager and LSAndTSDocResolver are set up.
+These components handle the preprocessing implicitly when a Svelte document with a Civet script tag is opened or processed.

+[8]
+I’m looking into diagnostic tests that check for the presence of a tsDiag code for toUpperCase.
+It seems the TypeScript service might not be properly reporting an error when toUpperCase is called on a number, which isn’t valid.
+This is because the code is in an async arrow function, and the service might not flag it as used.
+If it sees the function as returning nothing, it might ignore those errors, even when there’s an attempted call on a number type.
+|
+It looks like doDiagnostics isn’t affecting getDiagnostics.
+The diagnostics mapping occurs after calling provider.getDiagnostics, but exceptions may not be thrown unless mapping fails.
+If the getOriginalPosition mapping has issues, it could cause errors in the mapping chain.
+Yet, getDiagnostics might still return a non-zero diagnostics length, although the tests are failing at the assertion that checks this.
+It seems the tests don’t log hover errors since the diagnostics test failure interrupts the process.
+Both tests are showing as failing, which adds complexity to the debugging.

+[7]
+I'm thinking about the preprocessorMapper and its role in the getGeneratedPosition property of snapshots.
+Maybe it's not really needed after all.
+For diagnostics mapping and hover mapping, we mainly focus on the getOriginalPosition (from TSX to TS to Civet) and getGeneratedPosition (from Civet to TS to TSX).
+    => So, the resolution would be to adjust the ConsumerDocumentMapper.getOriginalPosition in the plugin to change the mapping order.
+Instead of the default, I should call mapping via this.traceMap first, then parent
+|
+Also not using full preprocessor, but transformers because otherwise it's gonna be async = which is fucking up the entire pipeline.

+    I’ve made two fixes:
+- In DocumentMapper.ts, I reversed the original‐position mapping so it first unwinds the Svelte→TSX map, then the Civet→TS map.
+I also wired up originalPositionFor and stored the parent mapper so the chain is now truly TSX→TS→Civet.
+|
+- In DocumentSnapshot.ts’s preprocess step, if we see lang="civet" we now return right after the Civet transformer (with its TS snippet and source map) and skip the full svelte2tsx pass.
+That way we drive diagnostics and hover directly against the TS snippet (where the type‐error and hover info live) and map back via the preprocessor map.

 [6]
 ### Verified: End-to-End Source Map Chaining with `testChainSourceMap.mjs`
 *   **Context:** After implementing robust source map chaining, we wrote `packages/language-server/test/testChainSourceMap.mjs` to validate the chain.
 *   **Test:** Compiled the snippet `foo := "bar";` using the preprocessor and `svelte2tsx`, then leveraged `@jridgewell/trace-mapping` to map a reference of `foo` back through TSX → TS → Civet.
 *   **Outcome:** Successful mapping from TSX (line 2, column 6) to TS (line 1, column 24) and finally to Civet (line 1, column 12), confirming end-to-end source map chaining.

 [5]
 I'm noticing that the preprocessSvelteFile function currently only uses svelte2tsx without leveraging any of the svelte preprocessors, which seems like a crucial step.
 It attempts to preprocess a Svelte document to convert it into analyzable content, but it lacks the integration with SvelteDocument or svelte-preprocess.
 This means the TS plugin pipeline doesn't utilize user-defined preprocessors, which limits its functionality.
 To make it work, the function should call either SvelteDocument.getTranspiled or